 About 79 million people were born between 1941 and 1960.
-These are the baby boomers.
+These are known as the "baby boomers."

 Real estate will be a large portion of the wealth transferred.